Umrika: Plot

-The film begins with Udai (Prateik Babbar) leaving his village for the United States, telling his little brother Ramakant "Rama" (Suraj Sharma) to always remember what he tells him.
-While his mother is crying due to Udai's departure, Rama tells him to always write to the family when he gets to "Umrika" ("America" as spoken with an accent).
+The film begins with Uday (Prateik Babbar) leaving his village for the United States, telling his little brother Ramakant "Rama" (Suraj Sharma) to always remember what he tells him.
+While his mother is crying due to Uday's departure, Rama tells him to always write to the family when he gets to "Umrika" ("America" as spoken with an accent).

 Following the death of his father, Rama realises that the letters his family has been receiving from Udai have been forged by his father and uncle, and learns that Udai vanished when he reached the port city of Mumbai.
 He embarks upon a journey to locate his brother.

 Rama learns that his brother had been working as a barber in Mumbai in a rural area.
-Rama is devastated and decides to join the Trafficking gang led by an underground lad who demands 2 lakh rupees to take him to New York City.
-Rama didn't hesitate once and gave 2laks to the man.
+Rama is devastated and decides to join the trafficking gang led by an underground gangster who demands 2 lakh rupees to take him to New York City.
+Rama did not hesitate once and gave 2 lakhs to the man.
 By that night of that day he was called at serine place to get picked up.
 He was then dropped off a port where he finds his brother was working as an assistant for the underground boss.
 He did not look at his brother and got up into a container with other girls and boys which naturally stated us it was a human trafficking container.
 In the climax the ship boarded for the New York city and camera pans to the back view of Uday who stares at the container ship sailing off on the huge ocean.
-After that the BHAI came to him and said to return the loan of 2lakhs he took from him.
+After that the gangster came to him and said to return the loan of 2 lakhs he took from him.